karanm21/EE798R_term_project/README.md

-Here’s a modified version of the README that aligns with the requirements for your course project:

----

 # Light-SERNet

 This repository contains the TensorFlow 2.x implementation of the paper ["Light-SERNet: A lightweight fully convolutional neural network for speech emotion recognition"](https://arxiv.org/abs/2110.03435), accepted in ICASSP 2022.